mvysny/karibu-migration/README.md

 * [paged-tabs](https://vaadin.com/directory/component/paged-tabs) Vaadin Directory extension
   - kinda works but the API is not that rich compared to Vaadin 8's TabSheet.

+## VerticalSplitPanel / HorizontalSplitPanel

+Use the `VerticalSplitPanel` and `HorizontalSplitPanel` classes extending the Vaadin 14 `SplitLayout` providing the old Vaadin 8 API.

 # Resources

 * `ClassResource` - replace with [StreamResource](https://vaadin.com/docs/v14/flow/advanced/tutorial-dynamic-content/#using-streamresource)